 Welcome to the Percussion Play Blog

-We hope you'll be a regular visitor as we blog and share stories about the instruments we make and the people who play them.
+This is where we share our passion for music in the great outdoors!
 We'll share with you details of exciting new outdoor music projects and designs from around the globe.
 We'll share with you information about the instruments we sell and a little about the inspiration behind them

-Most importantly, this Blog is about what we love to do the most - help you create new and exciting ways to bring music to the great outdoors.
+Most importantly, this blog is about what we love to do the most - help you create new and exciting ways to bring music to the great outdoors.

 Thank you for reading, visiting, commenting and contributing - we’re excited to have you here!